 - Day One focuses on exploring equines in depth, taking into consideration biological, cognitive, psychophysiological and behavioural traits and dynamics.

-- At times, there are so many applications that an Optional Third Day is being offered, which continues to focus on the horses' roles in equine interaction programs.
+- At times, there are so many applications that an Optional Third Day is being offered, which continues to focus on equine welfare in equine interaction programs.

 At the end of this event, participants may leave with more questions than answers.
 However, it is our intention that they will also come away with more information, new ideas, expanded awareness and perceptions, leads for different approaches they may be interested in pursuing further training in, and hopefully a deeper and more nuanced appreciation for equines, their needs, and the depth of their contributions in therapy and learning programs.